nemitheasura/nemitheasura/README.md

 ## Hello world!

-Postdoctoral researcher in the Laboratory of RNA Biology (ERA Chairs Group) at the International Institute of Molecular and Cell Biology in Warsaw.
+I'm a postdoctoral researcher in the Laboratory of RNA Biology (ERA Chairs Group) at the International Institute of Molecular and Cell Biology in Warsaw.

 I study RNA tails: how long they are, what they are made of, and how to measure both